derikb/osr-random-generator/README.md

 * Personality and Quirks lists from <a href="http://www.roleplayingtips.com/articles/npc-essentials.html">GM Mastery: NPC Essentials</a> by <a href="http://www.roleplayingtips.com/">Johnn Four</a>
 * Holmesian Names are adapted from the <a href="http://zenopusarchives.blogspot.com/2013/07/random-names-one-sheet.html">Zenopus Archives' Holmesian Name Generator</a>.
 * <a href="http://jrients.blogspot.com/2011/09/random-cornish-names.html">Cornish</a> and <a href="http://jrients.blogspot.com/2012/01/medieval-flemish-names.html">Flemish</a> first names taken from Jeff Rients.
+* <a href="http://www.swordsandwizardry.com/">Swords &amp; Wizardry</a> rules by Matthew J. Finch</a>
+* Goals list primarily taken from <a href="http://blog.retroroleplaying.com/2013/03/tarnhelms-terrible-tome-house-rules-for.html">Tarnheim's Terrible Tome</a> by Randall S Stukey

 ### Notes